kevinkarnani/kevinkarnani.github.io/README.md

 ### Developer Setup

-Clone this repo, then `cd` into it and run `npm install`.
-You should be able to see your changes as you make them when you serve using `npm start` from the repo's directory.
+This repo features a Visual Studio Code dev container which provides the developer with a containerized environment and automates build, deploy, and local development to maximize productivity.

+Clone this repo, then `cd` into it and run `code .` or Open Visual Studio Code and Navigate to this folder.
+Click on the prompt for opening the folder in a dev container.
+That's it!
+Initial build will take care of installing all dependencies and the app should be automatically deployed to localhost on subsequent launches.

 ### Adding your own content